json4s/muster/README.md

-# muster
+# Muster

-A library for macro based serializers to many different formats.
+A library for macro based serializers to different formats.
 It uses scala macros so no reflection is involved and it will generate code at compile time that kind of looks like it would have been handwritten.
 It is written with the idea of extension, so it's easy to add your own formats.